afeemuhammodwafy1/wafydev/README.md

 ## 🚀 Getting Started

-Since WafyOps is entirely serverless and client-side, you can run it locally instantly without installing any dependencies!
+Since WafyDev is entirely serverless and client-side, you can run it locally instantly without installing any dependencies!

 1. Clone this repository:
 ```bash